-Let's first explore this notion: We are the sum total of our actions.
-When we do things wrong, people may look at us negatively; conversely, if we do things right, they perceive us in a more positive light.
-We cannot blame others for the things that we decide purposely to do.
+Let's first explore this idea: We are the sum total of our actions.
+When we do things wrong, people may look at us negatively; conversely, if we do the right things, people may look at us positively.
+We cannot blame others for the negative things that we decide purposely to do.
 We are the guardians of our own fate.
 If we choose to ignore the rules of our organization, then we have to expect that the organization will react and provide us some consequences.
-Avoiding consequences can be easyknow and follow the rules as closely as you possible can.
+Avoiding consequences can be easy-know and follow the rules as closely as you possibly can.

-We recognize as that everyone is capable of changing or altering their paths.
+We recognize that everyone is capable of changing or altering their paths.
 You are not always the same person who committed a series of unacceptable acts or even one very serious infraction.
 If you choose to change your path, that will be taken under consideration.
 The events outlined below are geared toward those students who elect to continue to violate the rules after being spoken to repeatedly by teachers, parents, guidance counselors and administrators.
 As teachers, we are in the business of watching people grow and change.
-Attendance at an 8^{th} grade event is a privilege not a right.
+Attendance at a $6^{\text{th or }}$ 7th grade event is a privilege not a right.
 You have to earn the privilege.
-If you wish to take part in 8^{th} grade or school sponsored events such as PEP rallies, you should pay particular attention to the consequences that may result from negative behaviors.
+If you wish to attend team events or PEP rallies, you should pay particular attention to the consequences that result from negative behaviors.